|

 There were other precision instruments whose exact purpose might

-require more time to study.
+require more time to figure out.

 10. A square